 1. In a medium bowl, mix together 2 tablespoons sugar, yeast, and warm water.
 Mix well, cover with a dish towel, and set aside to proof.

 2. In a large bowl, whisk together 6 cups flour, remaining sugar, and kosher salt.

 3. Make a well in the center and pour in the oil, 2 beaten eggs, remaining ⅓ cup warm water, and the yeast mixture.
 Use your hands to mix into a wet ball, then pour onto a floured board.

 5. Transfer the dough to a large, olive-oil-greased mixing bowl and cover with a dish towel.
 Place in a warm spot and let rest for 1½ hours.

 6. Punch down the dough with your fist, cover again, and let rest for another hour.

 7. Turn the dough out onto a board and shape into 6 even logs (about 12 inches long and 2 inches wide).
 Starting at the top, braid the challah into 2 loaves, tucking the ends underneath the loaf.

-8. Transfer to 2 parchment-lined baking sheets, cover with dish towels, and let rest 1 more hour.
+8. Transfer to 2 parchment-paper-lined baking sheets, cover with dish towels, and let rest 1 more hour.

 9. Preheat the oven to 350°F. Brush each loaf with egg white and bake in the oven for about 35 minutes, until the crust is golden and firm to the touch.